TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

     If *spec_set* is ``True`` then attempting to set attributes that don't exist on the spec object will raise an :exc:`AttributeError`.

-    If a class is used as a spec then the return value of the mock (the instance of the class) will have the same spec.
-You can use a class as the spec for an instance object by passing ``instance=True``.
+    If a kundi is used as a spec then the return value of the mock (the instance of the class) will have the same spec.
+You can use a kundi as the spec for an instance object by passing ``instance=True``.
 The returned mock will only be callable if instances of the mock are callable.